Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

 ```
 4. Start mining! `python run.py`

+### Limits
+> Twitch has a limit - you can't watch more than 2 channels at one time.
+We take the first two streamers from the list as they have the highest priority.

+Make sure to write the streamers array in order of priority from left to right.
+If you use `followers=True` Twitch return the streamers order by followed_at.
+So your last follow have the highest priority.

 ### Bet strategy

 - **MOST_VOTED**: Select the option most voted based on users count